deehow1985/purple-night-of-hope-landing-page/README.md

 # A Purple Night of Hope: An Intimate Concert

 ## Description
-Welcome to the official landing page for **A Purple Night of Hope: An Intimate Concert**, an event hosted by [Derra Howard](https://www.instagram.com/derrahoward) to raise awareness and support for epilepsy advocacy.
-Join us on **December 8, 2024** at **Hotel Peter & Paul** for an evening of music, hope, and celebration.
+Welcome to the official landing page for **A Purple Night of Hope: An Intimate Concert**, an event hosted by [Saving Grace Epilepsy Foundation](https;//www.instagram.com/sgepilepsyfdn) to raise awareness and support for epilepsy advocacy.
+Join us on **Thursday November 21, 2024** at **Hotel Peter & Paul** for an evening of music, hope, and celebration.

 ## Event Details
 - **Date**: November 21, 2024